harfangk/harfangk.github.io/_posts/2016-10-10-programming-phoenix-example-code-issues.md

 lang: en
 ---

-If you follow the Programming Phoenix book now, there are several broken example codes that will cause error, fail to pass test, or show deprecation warning.
+If you follow the code examples in Programming Phoenix book now, there are several broken ones that will cause error, fail to pass test, or show deprecation warning.
 I documented such codes from Part I of the book and how to resolve them.

 Those codes break because the book is written for Phoenix 1.1.x.
 But if you follow the installation instruction and type